 easy bhatura or bhature recipe below:

-bhatura - an easy recipe of the popular bhatura - a fried leavened bread made with all purpose flour and quite popular in north india.
+bhatura recipe - an easy recipe to make bhature. bhatura is a fried leavened bread made with all purpose flour and quite popular in north india.

 - 1.5 cups maida or all purpose flour